|Director Cris Brown, Barbara Mostella

 and Dr. Yung Lau of UAB

-Nationwide, about 7,000 high school age children die from sudden cardiac arrest each year and only five to 10 percent survive without immediate treatment.
-An AED can increase the survival rate to 50 percent.
+Nationwide, thousands of school age children die from sudden cardiac arrest each year and only five to 10 percent survive without immediate treatment.
+An automated external defibrillator (AED) can increase the survival rate to 50 percent.

-In an effort to ensure that Alabama schools are well-equipped with and trained to use automated external defibrillators (AEDs), Alabama LifeStart awarded 30 schools the title of "Heart-Safe School" in 2013.
-The recipient schools were honored for having incorporated AED training into their student health or physical education curriculum.
+In an effort to ensure that Alabama schools are equipped and trained to use AEDs, the program has awarded more than 160 schools the title of "Heart-Safe School.”
+The recipient schools have been honored for having successfully incorporated AED training into their student health or physical education curriculum.